OpenSpace/OpenSpace-Docs/content/milky-way/stars/star-labels-alternate/index.md

 ## Flamsteed Catalog (numbered names)

 The Flamsteed Catalog uses numbers as designations along with the constellation name.
-Originally they were sequenced according to their position in the sky; however, precession has created inconsistencies over the centuries.
-Flamsteed names take the form 58 Orionis, which is Betelgeuse.
+Originally they were sequenced according to their position in the sky; however, [precession](https://en.wikipedia.org/wiki/Precession#Axial_precession_(precession_of_the_equinoxes)) has created inconsistencies over the centuries.
+Flamsteed names take the form _58 Orionis_, which is Betelgeuse.
 Unlike the Bayer names, which are limited by the twenty-four letters of the Greek alphabet, Flamsteed numbers can exceed 100 for a particular constellation.